December 2, 2024

 Are you thinking about listening to the little entrepreneurial voice in your head?
 DoorDash could be an option if you tick all the right boxes.
 But why not start something that is yours, that you control, with profits that aren’t artificially limited by a multi-billion dollar corporation?

-Launching a small service business can be an incredible way to build something from the ground up, on a budget, and on your own terms. on your own terms.
-What type of business?
-Here are some ideas.
+Launching a small service business can be an incredible way to build something from the ground up, on a budget and on your own terms.

 Home Improvement and Maintenance

 If you’ve got handyperson skills, someone out there is ready to pay for your help.
 Even simple tasks like mowing lawns, power washing, and painting can add up to big profits if you’re motivated.
-Get creative with the tools you have and the demand in your area and you could be in business.
+Get creative with the tools you have and the demand in your area, and you could be in business.

 Cleaning